freon4dsl/Freon-documentation/src/routes/020_Getting_Started/010_Installation.md

     import Figure from "../../lib/figures/Figure.svelte";
 </script>

-# Installing and Using ProjectIt
+# Installing and Using Freon

 Be sure to have <a href="https://nodejs.org/" target="_blank">node.js</a> and <a href="https://yarnpkg.com/" target="_blank">yarn</a>